-- 1. Add an Altus Director environment, as described in Adding a Altus Director Environment on AWS on page 39. - Open a web browser and go to the private IP address of the instance you created in Launching an EC2 Instance for Altus Director on page 30.
+- 1. Add an Altus Director environment, as described in Adding an Altus Director Environment on AWS on page 44. - 2.
+Open a web browser and go to the private IP address of the instance you created in Launching an EC2 Instance for Altus Director on page 31.
 Include port 7189 in the address.
 For example: